 Mineral and Chemical Packing with INTEGRA® IV

 OELDE, Germany (Dec.
 3, 2025) — The new HAVER & BOECKER INTEGRA® IV series for valve bags increases energy efficiency and cleanliness to a new level within the mineral and chemical packing industries.
-The newly designed INTEGRA® IV features a complete Plug ’n Pack system that integrates the packing machine, bag applicator and discharge system to maximize performance while reducing commissioning and installation efforts.
+The newly designed INTEGRA® IV features a complete Plug ’n Pack system that integrates the packing machine, bag applicator and discharge system to maximize clean operation while reducing commissioning and installation efforts.

 “The INTEGRA® IV series meets the unique requirements of a variety of industries and makes life easier for producers.
-Each machine is customized to spec through the configuration system,” said Erik Hartman, Head of the Building Product Business Unit at HAVER & BOECKER Machinery Division.
+Each machine is customized to spec through the configuration system,” said Eric Hartmann, Head of the Building Product Business Unit at HAVER & BOECKER Machinery Division.
 “For customers seeking a cleaner and quieter packing solution, the INTEGRA® IV gives a compelling alternative to wannabe-housed or unhoused packing machines in industries where hygiene, safety and flexibility are top priorities.”

 Preassembled, the INTEGRA® IV series includes a bagging unit and bagging applicator integrated into the external housing.
 In the nomenclature of the INTEGRA “IV”, the letter “I” stands for “integrated” and the letter “V” for “valve bag.”
 The housed machine supports up to four filling spouts with a range of bag lengths and widths.
 It can be equipped with either an impeller- or air-based filling and dosing unit.
 The German word for impeller is “turbine” and for air is “luft.”
 As a result, the INTEGRA® IV becomes an IVT if it has an impeller or an IVL if features pneumatic technology.